Professor Ben Colburn

 - Professor of Political Philosophy (Philosophy)

-Ben Colburn has worked at Glasgow since 2010.
-Before that, he studied and worked in Cambridge, receiving his PhD in 2008, and holding a research fellowship at Corpus Christi College from 2008 to 2010.
+Ben Colburn is Professor of Political Philosophy.
+He has worked at Glasgow since 2010, and was Head of Philosophy from 2017 to 2020.
+Before arriving in Glasgow he studied and worked in Cambridge, receiving his PhD in 2008, and holding a research fellowship at Corpus Christi College from 2008 to 2010.

-Ben has supervised students working on various topics within political philosophy and ethics, including neutrality, the philosophy of education, egalitarianism, multiculturalism, and applied ethics.
+Ben has supervised students working within political philosophy, ethics, and nearby fields.
+Specific topics have included neutrality, the philosophy of education, egalitarianism, multiculturalism, political economy, decision theory, and applied ethics.

-He is happy to supervise doctoral work in most areas of political philosophy and philosophy of education, and in many areas of ethics; prospective students should drop him a line.
+He is happy to supervise doctoral work in most areas of political philosophy, and in many areas of ethics.
+Prospective students should drop him a line.

 Completed PhD students:

-- Carole Baillie (graduated 2015) Revealing the Multiculturalist's Illusion: A Liberal Critique
+- Carole Baillie (2015) Revealing the Multiculturalist's Illusion: A Liberal Critique

-- James Humphries (submitted 2016) Authority, Autonomy and Anarchy
+- James Humphries (2016) Authority, Autonomy and Anarchy

-- Frodo Podschwadek (third year) Rawlsian Liberalism and Public Education
+- Frodo Podschwadek (2018) Rawlsian Liberalism and Public Education

-- Ewan Burns (second year) Conservatism: toward a traditionalist moral and political epistemology
+- Ewan Burns (2020) Conservatism: towards a traditionalist moral and political epistemology

-- Philipp Dapprich (first year) The philosophical basis of a socialist planned economy
+- Philipp Dapprich (2020) The philosophical basis of a socialist planned economy